dini-ag-kim/holding-ontology/holding.md

 The **Holding Ontology** is a vocabulary to express (library) holdings in RDF.

+This ontology deals with items and their relations to agents, documents and services.
+An item is a copy or exemplar of a document.
+Items are also referred to as holdings, but a holding is moreover the description of an agents inventory and access information for the item.
+Although this ontology derives the Item class from the FRBR Ontology, it does not imply the use of the FRBR model.

 ## Status of this document

 This document is an early draft, created by a DINI AG KIM Working Group.
 See